 See the famous gargoyles at Notre Dame Cathedral, considered to be one of the finest examples of French gothic architecture.
 Entry to the church, a place of Roman Catholic worship, is free every day of the year, inviting pilgrims, Christians, visitors from all over the world, believers and non-believers to marvel at its breathtaking interior incorporating sculptures, stained glass, numerous organs and 10 bells.
 Line up outside the church for entrance to its towers and enjoy a fantastic view over the city.

 Those who love the beauty, mystery and music of the Phantom of the Opera should consider a visit to the Palais Garnier, the Paris Opera House open to both shows and tours.
-A building of exceptional opulence, it combines a façade of elaborate multicoloured friezes, columns and lavish statuary with a breathtaking interior of interweaving corridors, stairwells, alcoves and landings, rich with velvet, gold leaf and cherubim and nymphs.
+An architectural marvel of exceptional opulence, it combines a façade of elaborate multicoloured friezes, columns and lavish statuary with a breathtaking interior of interweaving corridors, stairwells, alcoves and landings, rich with velvet, gold leaf and cherubim and nymphs.

 A collection of museums and monuments relating to the military history of France, and featuring the burial site of Napoleon Bonaparte, Les Invalides is a building of remarkable beauty from the outset.
 On entry are two life-size knights in full regalia mounted on horses, with other attractions including a medieval section, the Dome des Invalides, a large former church in the centre of the complex and numerous tombs and vaults of Napoleon’s family, military officers and other French military heroes